JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes2.md

 Public school districts will benefit from a little competition.

 ### (9) There should be more public charter schools.
-And charter schools need to be funded the same as the traditional public school districts.
+Charter schools need to be funded the same as the traditional public school districts.
+Currently WA's public charter schools are funded at a lower amount than the traditional public charter schools.
+Charter schools are not allowed to run local school levies nor school bonds.